tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 DTLS 1.2 {{!RFC9146}} and for DTLS 1.3 {{!RFC9147}}.
 The presentation language
 used in this document is described in Section 4 of {{!RFC8446}}.

-This document reuses the definition of "anti-amplification limit" from
-{{?RFC9000}} to mean three times the amount of data received from an unvalidated address.
-This includes all DTLS records originating from that source address, excluding discarded ones.
+In this document, the term "anti-amplification limit" means three times the amount of data received from an unvalidated address.
+This includes all DTLS records originating from that source address, excluding those that have been discarded.
+This follows the pattern of {{?RFC9000}}, applying a similar concept to DTLS.

 The terms "peer" and "endpoint" are defined in {{Section 1.1 of RFC8446}}.